-No recent change in the number of Indigenous Australians in the health workforce
+The number of Indigenous Australians in the health workforce in South Australia has increased

-In the Northern Territory, the number of Indigenous Australians in the health workforce, and the rate per 10,000 population, increased between 2006 and 2011 but changed little between 2011 and 2016.
+In South Australia, the number of Indigenous Australians in the health workforce increased between 2006 and 2016.
+The rate per 10,000 population increased between 2006 and 2011, before falling in 2016.